April 6, 2012

 Palms on the left, Elder on the right

-It took me about an hour and twenty to get to the base of Palms and Elder, making faster time once I left the sandy Sheep Canyon trail and onto harder packed dirt.
-During that time it had warmed up considerably, but not to any discomfort.
-From a distance the intended route looked intimidating, but by the time I was at its base it didn’t look so bad.
-I climbed up a boulder filled gully between the two peaks, making good time over easily climbable boulders interweaved with pockets of steep dirt.
-I reached a nice flat area between the two summits at 8:32am, and took a short break to mow down a granola bar.
+It took me about an hour and twenty to get to the base of Palms and Elder, hitting a faster pace once I left the sandy Sheep Canyon trail and on to hardpack.
+It had warmed up considerably.
+From a distance my intended route looked intimidating but the closer I got the better it looked.
+I climbed up a boulder filled gully between the two peaks, making good time over easily climbable boulders mixed into pockets of steep dirt.
+I reached a nice flat area between the two summits at 8:32am and took a short break to mow down a granola bar.

 Elder4